skucik20/AtomicHabits/README.md

     - [ ] Filtering the list
 - [ ] Logic for ProgresHistory -> some charts etc
 - [ ] Notyfications
+- [ ] Add info that habbit has beed added
+- [ ] Add autofocused textboxes

 ## Todo ⏳